 - Health Economics Unit

-- Land, Reform and Democracy
+- Land Reform and Democracy

 - Southern Africa Labour and Development Research Unit

-- Jameel Poverty Action Lab (J-PAL)
+- Jameel Poverty Action Lab Africa (J-PAL)

 The African Centre for Cities at UCT conducts critical applied urban research and policy discourses to promote vibrant, democratic and sustainable urban development in the global South from an African perspective.
 The Centre partners closely with policy-making centres in the public sector in South Africa at all levels, and provides a home for interdisciplinary, urban-related research at UCT.

 The Centre for Actuarial Research promotes collaborative research on demography, healthcare financing, social security and HIV/AIDS modelling, drawing on the expertise of multi-disciplinary teams with interests ranging from demography, actuarial science, social security, economics, finance to public sector policy.
-CARe is the only unit of its kind at an African university.The overall objective of the Centre will be to promote research and develop expertise in areas in which actuaries can add value.
+CARe is the only unit of its kind at an African university.The overall objective of the Centre is to promote research and develop expertise in areas in which actuaries can add value.

 The Centre for Law and Society (previously Law, Race and Gender Research Unit) undertakes research on areas at the intersection of law, policy, and social justice, with a strong emphasis on judicial training and gender-based violence.
 CLS is now home to the Rural Women's Action Research Programme (RWAR), established in 2009 to assist rural women on issues relating to land, power and custom in South Africa's former homelands.

 The Children’s Institute is a leading voice in child policy research and advocacy in South Africa, providing rigorous evidence on the key challenges to children’s well-being to assist policy-makers and practitioners to create policies, programmes and institutions that support the best interest of children.
-The CI produces an annual publication on child rights, the Child Gauge, focusing on a topical theme each year.
+The CI produces an annual publication on child rights, the South African Child Gauge, focusing on a topical theme each year.
 The Children's Institute, University of Cape Town, aims to contribute to policies, laws and interventions that promote equality and realise the rights and improve the conditions of all children in South Africa, through research, advocacy, education and technical support.The Children's Institute is headed by a director, who is supported by an executive committee, and a governing board made up of representatives from a range of policy-related disciplines across the University.
 The Institute's work is organised in self-generated, donor-funded research and advocacy projects.
 It is also increasingly accepting commissions and tenders on request.
 The multi-faceted nature of priori-ties for children and the multi-disciplinary approaches needed to address them require continuous collaboration between the researchers.
 Major projects often involve teams of staff from different research areas.

 The Centre for Social Science is an interdisciplinary research centre dedicated to conducting and building capacity for systematic, policy-relevant social science research in South Africa, the region and across Africa.
-The centre conducts research in the broad areas of globalisation, industrialisation, democratisation, development, poverty and public health through four units – the Sustainable Societies Unit (SSU), Democracy in Africa Research Unit (DARU), AIDS and Society Research Unit (ASRU) and Policy Research on International Services and Manufacturing (PRISM).
+The Centre conducts research in the broad areas of globalisation, industrialisation, democratisation, development, poverty and public health through four units – the Sustainable Societies Unit (SSU), Democracy in Africa Research Unit (DARU), AIDS and Society Research Unit (ASRU) and Policy Research on International Services and Manufacturing (PRISM).

 The Energy Research Centre is a multi-disciplinary centre that conducts research and education on technology, policy and sustainable development, focused on energy and related issues including efficiency, environment and climate change, energy poverty and development and energy systems analysis and planning.
-Specific objectives of ERC include:
+Specific objectives of the ERC include:

 - To undertake independent and objective research of both national and global interest in order to deepen knowledge and understanding of energy and development needs, problems, challenges and innovative solutions.